Section 3.3 Double-Angle and Half-Angle Formulas

 Proof.

-To prove the first formula, solve for in the double-angle formula: The second formula is obtained similarly by solving for in the formula: The first two formula can be used to obtain the third formula:
+To prove the first formula, solve for in the double-angle formula: The second formula is obtained similarly by solving for in the formula The first two formulas can be used to obtain the third formula:

 Example 3.3.6.